Top 25 Most Popular Foods in Morocco – Best Moroccan Dishes

 24. Sallo

-Sallo, Al-Sfouf, Al-Tquawt or Al-Zumaita are all names used for this desert that have always been associated with the month of Ramadan and happy occasions, such as a wedding, birth celebrations etc. Sallo is made with roasted nuts, flour, sugar, and oil or butter.
+Sallo, Al-Sfouf, Al-Tquawt or Al-Zumaita are all names used for this desert that has always been associated with the month of Ramadan and happy occasions, such as weddings, birth celebrations, etc.

 25. Harsha